StupidRepo/MCScanner/README.md

 * a MongoDB database

 ## Install `masscan`
-Install masscan for macOS using `brew`, or `sudo apt get` for Ubuntu (not sure what it is for other distributions, so that's your job to find out)
+* Install masscan for macOS using `brew`, or `sudo apt get` for Ubuntu
-Then install the library for python using `pip3 install python-masscan`
+* Install masscan wrapper for python using `pip3 install python-masscan`

 ## Install a MongoDB database
 ### macOS